dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Textual types
 The second testcase in the testplan for __How smart are you?__, illustrates that not only strings can be used for standard input, output or error.
-In this case it where integers, but also logical values and rational numbers are supported.
+In this case they are integers but also logical values and floating decimal numbers are possible (the textual types).

 ::: warning Remark
 To avoid problems, we recommend to use strings for standard input, output and error.
 This is caused by the fact that the textual types will be converted to strings.
-For more information about the translation of textual types, see paragraph [Known traps](#known-traps).
+For more information about the translation of textual types, see paragraph [Known pitfalls](#known-pitfalls).
 :::

 #### Configuration